The Mikado: Films and videos

 A three-minute silent film of a scene from the opera was made in 1902.
-This was followed in 1906 by a silent film of the opera by Gaumont Film Company.
+This was followed in 1906 by a silent film of the opera by Gaumont.
 Sound film versions of 12 of the musical numbers from The Mikado were produced in Britain and presented as programmes in 1907 titled Highlights from The Mikado.
 Another production was released the same year by the Walturdaw Company, starring George Thorne as Ko-Ko.
 Both of these programmes used the Cinematophone sound-on-disc system to synchronize phonograph recordings (Phonoscène) of the performers singing and speaking with the silent footage of the performance.
 The first full-length film of the opera, called Fan Fan, was a 1918 silent film with a cast of children; theatres could show the film with live musical accompaniment.

 In 1926, the D'Oyly Carte Opera Company made a brief promotional film of excerpts from The Mikado.
 Some of the most famous Savoyards of the day are seen in this film, including Darrell Fancourt as The Mikado, Henry Lytton as Ko-Ko, Leo Sheffield as Pooh-Bah, Elsie Griffin as Yum-Yum, and Bertha Lewis as Katisha.

 In 1939, Universal Pictures released a ninety-minute film adaptation of The Mikado.
 Made in Technicolor, the film stars Martyn Green as Ko-Ko, Sydney Granville as Pooh-Bah, the American singer Kenny Baker as Nanki-Poo and Jean Colin as Yum-Yum.
 Many of the other leads and choristers were or had been members of the D'Oyly Carte company.
 The music was conducted by Geoffrey Toye, a former D'Oyly Carte music director, who was also the producer and was credited with the adaptation, which involved a number of cuts, additions and re-ordered scenes.
 Victor Schertzinger directed, and William V. Skall received an Academy Award nomination for Best Cinematography.
 Art direction and costume designs were by Marcel Vertès.
-There were some revisions – The Sun Whose Rays Are All Ablaze is performed twice, first by Nanki-Poo in a new early scene in which he serenades Yum-Yum at her window, and later in the traditional spot.
+There were some revisions – The sun whose rays is performed twice, first by Nanki-Poo in a new early scene in which he serenades Yum-Yum at her window, and later in the traditional spot.
 A new prologue which showed Nanki-Poo fleeing in disguise was also added, and much of the Act II music was cut.